 There are no available detours around the project area; therefore, a temporary bypass would be provided adjacent to and makai of the highway at Bridges 1, 2, and 3 to accommodate traffic while the new bridges are being constructed.
 Temporary foundations and approaches would be constructed, and the temporary ACROW bridges would be relocated to serve as a stream crossing for vehicles.
-See Figures 2-11 and 2-12 at the end of this chapter for figures depicting the approximate location of the temporary bypasses.
+See Figures 2-14 and 2-15 at the end of this chapter for figures depicting the approximate location of the temporary bypasses.

 Minor delays and short-term closures may be needed throughout construction.
 The progression of construction activities would move from the east at Wai'oli Bridge to the westernmost bridges (Wainiha Bridges 2 and 3).
 Beginning at Wai'oli Bridge, temporary foundations would first be constructed mauka of the roadway and then the temporary bridge would be installed.
 Due to the closeness to the roadway and for safety of the traveling public, a roadway closure of up to a half-day would likely be required when the bridge is set.
 Moving west, at Waipā Bridge, a similar approach would be taken.
-A roadway closure of up to a half-day would likely be required when launching and setting the temporary bridge makai of the existing.
+A roadway closure of up to a halfday would likely be required when launching and setting the temporary bridge makai of the existing.
 When the construction crews reach the Waikoko Bridge, both foundation construction and setting of the bridge would need to occur during a full roadway closure due to the detour being up and over Waikoko Bridge.
 This would minimize impacts to the environment but would necessitate a longer closure of approximately 1 to 2 days.
 Once Wainiha Bridges 1, 2, and 3 are accessed, temporary foundations would be constructed makai of the existing bridges.
-The ACROW bridges would be physically relocated likely with a crane onto the temporary bypass alignment.
+The existing ACROW bridges would be available for use by the contractor to construct a temporary bypass alignment.
+If the ACROW bridges are utilized they would be physically relocated likely with a crane onto the temporary bypass alignment.
+Alternatively, another bypass bridge design could be proposed by the contractor for use.
 This activity would also likely require a full one day closure for each location.
 Other intermittent road closures and traffic delays may be needed when equipment would pose a risk to the traveling public.
-Specific construction sequencing is not known until a construction contractor is procured, but for purposes of this EA a worst-case scenario is assumed from 6 to up to 12 full roadway closures.
+Specific construction sequencing is not known until a construction contractor is procured, but for purposes of this EA a worst-case scenario is assumed from 6 to up to 14 full roadway closures.
 Opportunities would be sought to consolidate closures and schedule night work, when possible, to minimize impacts of roadway closures.
 This may involve night work from 6 to up to 12 nights to minimize impacts to the traveling public.

-A traffic management plan would be developed for the project and approved by FHWA and HDOT.
+A traffic management/control plan would be developed for the project and approved by FHWA and HDOT.
 The plan would require provisions for emergency access throughout the construction duration, including periods of full roadway closure.
 Emergency access provisions would be developed and implemented with input from local emergency service providers.